deadrepo/PolygonTokenLKY/README.md

  ![](images/LCN.JPG)

-17) Now you have 1 million LuneCoin on a Polygon Network because we set that whoever deploy the smart contracts will get 1 million worth of LuneCoin
+17) Now you have 1 million worth of LuneCoin on a Polygon Network because we set that whoever deploy the smart contracts will be give  a million worth of LuneCoin

+18) ikmxleo - LuneKey 2021